iangullo/mudclub/README.md

-Little pet project to create a Web-based application to manage a basketball club (seasons, teams  players, coaches, etc.)
+Little pet project to create a Web-based application to manage a team sports club (seasons, teams  players, coaches, etc.)

 DEPENDENCIES
 ==